danielvaughan/architecture-kata/README.md

 ## Objectives

 The goal of an architecture kata is for teams to design a system in response to a Request for Proposal (RFP) from a fictitious customer.
-Teams then come tegether to present their solution to the group.
+Teams then come together to present their solution to the group.

 The requirements are deliberately incomplete with facilitators acting as Product Managers to clarify requirements and provide context by answering questions.

 One of the main benefits of this exercise is the appreciation of different perspectives and approaches to the problem both from teammates in the design phase and from other teams in the presentation phase.
 This can be reinforced by an optional retrospective at the end of the session.

 ## Source

 The Architecture Kata was initially developed by Ted Neward.
 This example RFP used in this exercise is based on one developed by [Matthew Belcher](https://www.linkedin.com/in/matthewbelcher/).
+Other Kata exercises are available at [nealford.com](https://nealford.com/katas/list.html).

 ## Teams